 In her “real” job, Stacey is Assistant Director of the Vanderbilt University Center for Teaching and holds appointments as Senior Lecturer of Spanish in the Department of Spanish and Portuguese, Affiliated Faculty in the Center for Second Language Studies, and Adjunct Faculty in Peabody College’s Master’s program in English Language Learners.
 Stacey teaches courses in foreign language teaching methods, second language acquisition, and education.
 Her research includes work on classroom practices, hybrid/blended instruction, and adult language learning including transformative learning and critical pedagogy.
 You can check out her 2015 book Adult Learning in the Language Classroom (Multilingual Matters) here and a recent co-authored article on social justice in language education here.

-Maris is lower and middle school Spanish teacher at Bullis School in Maryland.
+Maris is lower and middle school Spanish teacher at Capitol Hill Day School in Washington, DC.
 She has a BA in Spanish and art history and a MT in Teaching Foreign Language from the University of Virginia.
 She is interested in proficiency based foreign language teaching, and has taught Spanish at all levels from elementary school through high school.
 She has presented at VAIS Technology conference and has talked about arts integration in the classroom through the Kennedy’s Center VSA program.
 In addition, she has presented about technology tools to use in a proficiency based foreign language classroom at NECTFL and GWATFL.
 Maris is not just a podcast volunteer, she is also a past guest.
 Check out episode 31 or her Twitter feed to hear more about Maris’ classroom!